antonangelo/questionablecitations/README.md

 Two programs,

 - questionablecitations.py gathers citations and writes them into json files
 - resultsprocessor.py reads the above json files and puts them into a csv ready to import into ...
 R?
 Open Refine?
 This is less developed.
+By less developed, I mean broken (so far)